 Gardeners in the South often grow radishes outdoors during mild winters.
 Those in cooler climates can do the same, but it takes a bit more work.
 One method is to plant your radishes in a container.
-Place the container in a sheltered spot.
-If the temperature is expected to dip below freezing, bring you radishes into a garage or basement for the night.
+Place the container in a sheltered spot and if the temperature is expected to dip below freezing, bring your radishes into a garage or basement for the night.

-Another option is to grow your radishes under a cloche.
-A cloche is any covering that sits above your plants and acts as a greenhouse for them.
+Another option is to grow your radishes under a cloche, which is any covering that sits above your plants and acts as a greenhouse for them.
 To make your own, cut the bottom half off a translucent plastic milk jug.
-Plant a few radish seeds together and place your milk jug on top of them with the cap off.
-On cold nights, put the cap back on your makeshift cloche to help hold the heat.
-On warm days, remove the cloche completely.
+Sow a few radish seeds together and place your milk jug on top of them with the cap off.
+On cold nights, put the cap back on your makeshift cloche to help hold the heat and on warm days, remove the cloche completely.

 You can grow winter radishes this way, but you must clearly pay attention to the weather in order to do so successfully.
 Only your tastebuds can decide whether you love winter radishes enough to give this a try.